coderGirlSu/CA-Full-Stack-App/README.md

 This collection contains a document for each message sent by a user, containing the following properties:

 - message_id ObjectId: A unique identifier for the message
-- message string: containing the message
+- message string: containing the message that was sent
 - group_id ObjectId: containing the group ID that this message belongs to
 - user_id ObjectId: containing the user ID for the user that sent the message
 - created_date date: The date that the document was created